It’s been a long time coming, but here’s Part 1 of the major Niche Site Duel 2.0 update you’ve been waiting for!

 Before the site was launched on October 1st, I had spent a month “pre-launching” the website.

 On FoodTruckr.com, using LeadPages, I setup a “coming soon page” with a countdown timer and an opt-in form to download a free resource list that was quickly created.
-[Full Disclosure: I am a compensated advisor for LeadPages and earns a commission if you purchase through LeadPages links on this page.]
+[Full Disclosure: I’m a compensated advisor and an affiliate for LeadPages.]

 The lead magnet, to incentivize people to sign up to the FoodTruckr email list, is titled: 6 Free Social Media Tools to Get People Talking About Your Food Truck